 Trainees who are taking parental leave should read ACEM's Parental Leave Policy (TA683) to understand their options and the impact on their training.

-Notifications for Parental Leave are submitted via the Interruption to Training Form on the My ACEM portal.
+Notifications for Parental Leave are submitted via the Interruption to Training Form on the My ACEM portal, along with supporting documents such as a Confinement notice/birth certificate/GP letter confirming a period of parental leave.